This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 These are such simple things to manage when you live in a house, but living in a motorhome full time is different.
 You’re in a small space where you feel the changes in the seasons and elements way more, whether you’re travelling in a motorhome in the United Kingdom, Europe or some far-flung place like New Zealand!

 Is your home on wheels fit for purpose?
-If you’re planning on chasing the sun in Europe, do you want a left-hand drive van?
-Does the bed work for your needs – making one up every night gets a bit tedious after a while, and those types of beds are really not comfortable in the long term.
+Do you want a left-hand drive van if you plan to chase the sun in Europe?
+Does the bed work for your needs – making one up every night gets a bit tedious after a while, and those types of beds are really uncomfortable in the long term.

 2. Who are you travelling with?